 - GHC Scholarships — Our offical scholarships cover registration, travel, hotel, and meal expenses.
 They are open to undergraduate and graduate students.
 GHC Scholarships are closed.

 - Hoppers — Selected individuals receive complimentary registration to GHC in exchange for volunteering at the celebration.
 Hoppers pay for their own airfare, hotel and other expenses.
-Applications open May 16, 2018.
+Hopper applications are closed..

 - Poster Session — Have research to share and on which to get feedback?
 Apply to present a poster and participate to the ACM Student Research Competition.
 ACM offers travel rewards to participants and cash prizes to the finalists.
 Poster submissions are closed.

 - Ask your department if they will sponsor your attendance at GHC.
 Some schools provide scholarships or help fund students’ trips to professional development events.